Wai-Technologies/raaghu-react/docs/ARCHITECTURE_OVERVIEW.md

 3. If MUI-themed values changed, mirror them manually in `src/mui/palette.ts`
 4. Export new components from the relevant `index.ts` barrel
 5. Write a Storybook story; verify light/dark with the toolbar toggle
-6. For raaghu-pages: `bun run pages:dev` from repo root
+6. For raaghu-pages: `npm run pages:dev` from repo root

 ---